 Step 3: Paint the surface

 Once the primer dries, you can apply the paint of your choice.
 With a range of color option in itself, Rust-Oleum Painter's Touch Acrylic Spray Paint is perfect for this task.
 The process of applying this spray paint is similar to that of the prime.
 Also, instead of applying one heavy coat, use more light coats over the surface.
 Now, let your painted Adirondack chairs to dry for 24 hours.
-For an added touch of fun, consider spray painting a decorative stencil on the arms or backs of your new backyard beauties.

 Important: Always thoroughly review directions on the package before using any product.